faraguti/AWS-CS-Server/README.md

 Before you begin, ensure you have the following:

-- An AWS account with an EC2 instance already set up (running Ubuntu 22.04).
 - Basic familiarity with working on the Linux command-line interface.

 ## Step-by-Step Setup